dmtrmrv/maker/README.txt

 Tags: black, gray, red, white, dark, light, responsive-layout, one-column, three-columns, right-sidebar, custom-menu, editor-style, featured-images, full-width-template, microformats, sticky-post, theme-options, threaded-comments, translation-ready, photoblogging

 == Description ==
-Maker is a simple portfolio theme for people who make things.
-Websites, illustrations, photos, etc. It is designed to showcase your work in a cleanest way possible.
-More info and live demo at http://themepatio.com/themes/maker
+Maker is a simple yet powerful portfolio theme for people who create things.
+Websites, illustrations, photos, etc. Maker features classic grid-based layout, clean typography and overall minimal style, that allows you to create a portfolio website that is both modern and timeless at the same time.
+More info and live demo at https://themepatio.com/themes/maker

 == Installation ==